ASFHyP3/mkdocs-asf-theme/README.md

 ### Analytics

-This theme will provide Google Analytics integration for an ASF documentation site by default.
+This theme will provide Google Analytics integration for an ASF documentation site.
 However, analytics can be customized in your `mkdocs.yml` with
 ```yaml
 google_analytics:
   - UA-XXXXXXXX-X